react-native-maps/react-native-maps/docs/installation.md

   from there you will see a button to update it (do not search within the Play Store).

-### Google Maps Renderer

- use the mapView prop googleRenderer with both possible values: LEGACY, LATEST

-LATEST is enabled By default

 ## Troubleshooting

 ### The map background is blank (Google Maps)